apollosolutions/example-jwtauthentication/README.md

-# JWT Authentication/Authorization with standard scopes claim
+# JWT Authentication/Authorization with standard scope claim

 This repository demonstrates how to use JWT authentication in the Router with the `@requiresScopes` directive when the JWT uses the standard `scope` JWT claim which is typical in a OAuth or OIDC environment.